-Each Lesson 5 consists of two pages dedicated to exploring a culture topic, while also developing reading, listening, speaking, and writing skills.
+Each Lesson 5 consists of two pages dedicated to exploring a culture topic, whilst also developing reading, listening and speaking skills, with further writing skills practice in the Workbook.
 The culture topics help students to understand that they are part of a global community by encouraging them to develop an awareness of people from other countries and gain an insight into their culture.
 Through videos and texts students are transported to another part of the world.
-They see how life in other countries can be different from or similar to their own lives.
+They see how life in other countries can be different or similar to their own lives.

 The video and listening scripts expose students to a balance of both familiar and new language.
-Four new vocabulary items are presented at the beginning of the lesson, and these words are practiced through a listening activity.
-Students then watch a video about an aspect of life in another country, often presented by a child of the students' own age.
+Four new vocabulary items are presented at the beginning of the lesson, and these words are practised through a listening activity.
+Students then watch a video about an aspect of life in another country.
 They complete a comprehension activity, then carry out a speaking task reflecting on the video.
 These speaking tasks have a fluency focus, as students are encouraged to discuss their opinions about the video, compare the experiences in the video with their own experiences, or relate what they have seen in the video to their own lives.
 The dialogue increases in length and complexity as children progress through the series.